-In addition to the application requirements listed on your program's website, you should also plan to submit:
+In addition to the specific admission requirements of your intended academic program, international applicants should also submit:

 - Official document that validates completion and conferral of a degree, diploma, and/or certificate.
 While not required, applicants are encouraged to submit transcript(s) to the World Education Services (WES) for evaluation.

 - Transcripts from international institutions must be sent via mail to be considered official.
 Emailed copies will be considered unofficial.